EndPointCorp/end-point-blog/2020/12/02/svelte-a-compiled-js-framework.html.md

 ---
 author: "Kevin Campusano"
-title: "Svelte: A compiled JavaScript front end framework"
+title: "Svelte: A compiled JavaScript front-end framework"
-tags: javascript, front-end, web-development
+tags: javascript, web-development
 gh_issue_number: 1700
 ---

 ![Svelte banner](/blog/2020/12/02/svelte-a-compiled-js-framework/banner.png)

 It seems like [JavaScript frameworks](https://en.wikipedia.org/wiki/Comparison_of_JavaScript_frameworks) are [a dime a dozen these days](https://dayssincelastjavascriptframework.com/).
 In the [JavaScript](https://www.javascript.com/) world, there are frameworks and libraries for almost every task that you can imagine, and there is much overlap.
-In the front end web development area though, there are three who reign supreme: [Angular](https://angularjs.org/), [React](https://reactjs.org/), and [Vue.js](https://vuejs.org/).
-Whether you’re building [Single Page Apps](https://en.wikipedia.org/wiki/Single-page_application) or traditional web apps with some front end zest, you can’t go wrong with either of these three.
+In the front-end web development area though, there are three who reign supreme: [Angular](https://angularjs.org/), [React](https://reactjs.org/), and [Vue.js](https://vuejs.org/).
+Whether you’re building [single-page apps](https://en.wikipedia.org/wiki/Single-page_application) or traditional web apps with some front-end zest, you can’t go wrong with any of these three.

 Recently though, I discovered a new player in this field that promises to offer a similar developer experience to existing frameworks with [great performance gains](https://youtu.be/AdNJ3fydeao?t=1084).
-The name is [Svelte](https://svelte.dev/), and it achieves this promise in a very interesting way: [it’s a compiler](https://svelte.dev/blog/svelte-3-rethinking-reactivity).
+Its name is [Svelte](https://svelte.dev/), and it achieves this promise in a very interesting way: [it’s a compiler](https://svelte.dev/blog/svelte-3-rethinking-reactivity).

-This is a novel approach to tackle the front end web development problem.
-While traditional front end frameworks are libraries with runtime components that get loaded and executed in the browser; Svelte itself only runs at development/​build time, in your development machine.
+This is a novel approach to the front-end web development problem.
+While traditional front-end frameworks are libraries with runtime components that get loaded and executed in the browser, Svelte itself only runs at development/​build time, on your development machine.
 Svelte takes the JavaScript components that we write, compiles them into pure, lean JavaScript and emits only that to the browser.
 No big library, or runtime, or interpretation of components ever happens in the browser.
 It doesn’t do any of this, and yet still offers a robust component framework with all the features that you might expect like reactivity, templating capabilities, scoped CSS, data binding, etc.

-If we can truly get much better performance while maintaining a familiar developer experience when compared to more traditional frameworks (or improving it in some cases!), that sounds like we get to have our cake and eat it too.
+If we can truly get much better performance while maintaining a familiar developer experience when compared to more traditional frameworks (or improving it in some cases), that sounds like we get to have our cake and eat it too.

 After learning all that, I decided to take a closer look at Svelte and see how it works, how it’s similar to and different from other frameworks, and what new features it brings to the table.
-In this blog post, I’ll discuss some of the findings that I found most interesting.
+In this blog post, I’ll discuss some of my most interesting findings.

-### Components are simple
+### Simple components

 In Svelte, the concept and mechanics of components are similar to those of other frameworks.
 Components encapsulate the HTML, CSS and JavaScript of a given portion of our applications in a reusable manner.
-Svelte components look very similar to plain old HTML files.
-[There’s minimal ceremony](https://svelte.dev/blog/write-less-code).
+Svelte components look very similar to plain old HTML files. [minimal fluff](https://svelte.dev/blog/write-less-code).
 Here’s what a “hello world” example could look like as a Svelte component:

 ```html
 <h1>{ message }!</h1>